 Single Game Sports Betting

 The US Supreme Court’s decision means that New Jersey can now allow single-game sports betting.
 It also means that all other states are now free to introduce bills to legalize and regulate sports betting.
 The decision may even affect other topics more broadly, such as enforcement of federal marijuana laws in states that have legalized marijuana for recreational or medicinal use.
 The 10th Amendment may be the basis for Constitutional challenges to the federal government on these issues.

 If you have been arrested for any gambling or marijuana-related offenses, call The Wright Law Group today.
 With over 20 years of experience in Criminal Law and Litigation, The Wright Law Group, P.C. is well-equipped to assist you.
-Call us now at (702) 405-0001.
-Our consultations are always free and confidential.
+Call us now at (702) 405-0001 to arrange a consultation.